PennRobotics/ShureDroid/README.md

 _This is gradually being moved to [Milestones](https://github.com/PennRobotics/ShureDroid/milestones)_

+- [ ] move this whole checklist to the project/milestones
 - [ ] go through source and resolve each TODO comment
 - [ ] go through source and eliminate unneeded imports, declarations, etc.
 - [ ] see if there are low-hanging fruits in the source, like unnecessary (back-and-forth) type conversions